cycle/docs/relation/morphed.md

 # Morphed Relations
 In some cases you might want to associate your entity with any of external entities which support given type.
-This can be achieved using morphed relations associated to entity interface.
+This can be achieved using polymorphed relations associated to entity interface.
 Such approach supporded for `hasOne`, `hasMany` and `belongsTo` relations.

 Relations points to external entity using complex key [role, outerKey].

+> Avoid use of theese relations when possible.

 ## Definition
 In order to associate entity with one of multiple external objects you have to define common interface first: